Antoni0Ferreira/ldts-project-assignment-g0601/docs/README.md

 **Consequences**

 The use of the State pattern in the current design leads us in to have the following consequences:
-- Bigger number of classes
+- Bigger number of classes.
-- Depending on the context, we'll have an active state that leads the program to only focus on the methods related to the state in question
+- Depending on the context, we'll have an active state that leads the program to only focus on the methods related to the state in question.
 - The localization and partitioning behavior for the different states.

 #### CHANGING FROM ONE STATE TO ANOTHER